-- The process and guidelines for industry/Research organization projects - Students opting for industry / research organization project should decide, identify and interact with relevant industry/ research organization in 7th semester itself.
+1. The process and guidelines for industry/Research organization projects

+Students opting for industry / research organization project should decide, identify and interact with relevant industry/ research organization in 3rd semester itself.
 Training and Placement cell shall help to establish contact with industries.
-Students shall take necessary help from their department for exact plan of action and apply to the industry / research organization through proper channel .The departmental committee shall decide the schedule appropriately. - Students shall submit the application attached with relevant details viz. correspondence with industry, area and nature of project, progress report to the department before the end of 7th semester. - Director cum Principal / Dean Academics shall issue permission letter to the students on the recommendation of HoD.
-Students shall be allowed to do the project work in the industry for a maximum period of 13 weeks in 8th semester. - An internal guide from the department and mentor from the industry/ research organization where the project is to be undertaken shall be allocated to the students.
+Students shall take necessary help from their department for exact plan of action and apply to the industry / research organization through proper channel.
+The departmental committee shall decide the schedule appropriately.

+- Students shall submit the application attached with relevant details viz. correspondence with industry, area and nature of project, progress report to the department. - Director cum Principal / Dean Academics shall issue permission letter to the students on the recommendation of HoD.
+Students shall be allowed to do the project work in the industry. - An internal guide from the department and mentor from the industry/research organization where the project is to be undertaken shall be allocated to the students.
 Both guides should discuss and finalize the scope of the project work and monitor the progress together. - Internal guide should visit the industry at least 3 times in a semester to see the progress of his/her student and a brief report should be submitted to the HoD about the project. - Student should maintain a record on the progress and get the approval from both internal and external guides at least twice in a month either by physically or through email communication.
-If the progress is not found satisfactory due to any reason, the Guide should take the corrective action, after consulting with Dean Academics through HoD for further extension of the project completion. - Progress report and certificate of completion of the project work from the industry / research organization shall be submitted by the student to the respective guide.
-The mode of evaluation shall be same as adopted for students carrying out in-house project. - 2.
-The Process and guidelines for in-house project - Project work may be assigned to a group of students not exceeding 4 per group, under the supervision of project guide(s). - Students execute their in-house project in the Department with proper approval from the HoD through the respective supervisor.
+If the progress is not found satisfactory due to any reason, the Guide should take the corrective action, after consulting with Dean Academics through HoD for further extension of the project completion. - Progress report and certificate of completion of the project work from the industry / research organization shall be submitted by the student to the respective project guide.
+The mode of evaluation shall be same as adopted for students carrying out in-house project.

+2. The Process and guidelines for in-house project

+- Project work will be assigned to a single student under the supervision of Project guide(s). - Students execute their in-house project in the Department with proper approval from the HoD through the respective project guide.

-6.6 Employability Enhancement Courses
+6.5 Employability Enhancement Courses

-- 6.6.1 Certification Courses: Students shall choose an International certification course of 40-50 hours duration specified in the curriculum, which will be offered through Centre of Excellence.
-These courses carry no credit and will not be considered for CGPA calculation. - 6.6.2 Skill Development Courses: Skill development courses are non-credit courses, provided to enhance the knowledge and skill set of the students.
-The Skill Development Courses included in the curriculum are Foreign Language/IELTS, online certification course, Technical seminar, Presentation, Skill development courses and Technical skill development courses.
-It is mandatory for every student to register online courses like MOOC / SWAYAM / NPTEL etc. approved by the Department committee comprising of HoD, Programme Academic Coordinator, Class advisor and Subject Expert.
+- 6.5.1 Certification Courses: Students shall choose a National/International certification course of 40-50 hours duration specified in the curriculum, which will be offered through Centre of Excellence.
+These courses carry no credit and will not be considered for CGPA calculation. - 6.5.2 Skill Development Courses: Skill development courses are non-credit courses, provided to enhance the knowledge and skill set of the students.
+It is mandatory for every student to register online courses like MOOC / SWAYAM / NPTEL etc. approved by the Department committee comprising of HoD, Programme Academic Coordinator and Subject Experts.
 Students have to complete relevant online courses successfully.
+The list of online courses is to be approved by Academic Council on the recommendation of HoD at the beginning of the semester if necessary, subject to ratification in the next Academic council meeting.
 The Committee will monitor the progress of the student and recommend the grade (100% Continuous Assessment pattern) based on the marks secured in online examinations.

-6.7 Mandatory Courses
+6.6 Audit Courses